LongshengJiang/NGSIM-tools/README.md

 ## What is in this repository?
 While do not claim any originality, in this repository we make sure you can find all you need to get up and running the tools for dealing with NGSIM dataset.
 Specifically, the following are included.
-1. All the packages you will need:
+1. The packages you will need:
     - Julia v0.6.2 (source file not included here)
     - Records v0.6.0 (branch 0.6_legacy)
     - Vec v0.6.0 (branch 0_6)
     - AutomotiveDriving v0.6.0
     - AutoViz v0.6.0
     - NGSIM v1.1.0
-    - A portion of the NGSIM dataset

     The dependency between the packages, base on my understanding, looks like the following diagram.

       ![package-dependency](media/package_dependency.svg)

 2. The installation procedure

 3. The collection of tutorials on how to using the tools.

-If you are working on your research and plan to publish papers, please check the original places of these packages and cite their work there.
-Thank you. (disclaimer: I am not affiliate with SISL.)
+However, you do need to download the following files from other repositories.
+This is because they are too large, I cannot include them here.
+They are
+- Julia v0.6.2
+- NGSIM data
+I will let you know how to clone or download these files.

 ## Installation procedure: